Surveys

 Advanced Options For Collecting Responses

-The final advanced option is to use a single link for the distribution of the survey.
+You will see a toggle here that allows you to use a single link for the distribution of the survey.
 In most cases it is preferable to use the built-in mail merge functionality detailed above.
 However, sometimes respondents may not have email addresses or you may not have access to those email addresses.
 In these situations it's possible to use a single link.
 You can then distribute the single link to respondents and they can use that link to take the survey.
 Once the single link option is activated you will see a number of other options appear:

-• Respondent Limit: Each time a respondent uses the single link to take the survey that will use up a respondent credit.
+- Respondent Limit: Each time a respondent uses the single link to take the survey that will use up a respondent credit.
 You can set a limit for the total number of respondents able to take the survey here.

-• Identifying Information: This is the identifying information that will be used to validate respondents.
+- Identifying Information: This is the identifying information that will be used to validate respondents.
 By default it is email which is of course already included in each respondent list.
 You can enter another custom attribute though such as "employee ID" and then, provided that attribute is included in the respondent list, respondents will be asked for that identifying information before being granted access to their response.

 TIP